d-daniel/MPI/README.md

   Computation:    15.953582s
   Total:          17.101078s
 ```
+Note the decrease in initialization times because of the parallel file system in nucleus (the 5MB is an exception).
+Compute times are worse, tough.

 __MPI 5MB -n 4 -N 4__
 ```sh
 File size: 5572792 bytes split into 696599 blocks of 64 bits